Sedum acre [SEE-dum AK-REE] the goldmoss stonecrop is a low growing, perennial flowering, evergreen succulent plant.

 Flowering and Fragrance

 In the spring to summer bloom time season, the stems lengthen, and the leaves take on a slight brownish tint.
-The star-shaped golden yellow flowers have no fragrance.
+The star-shaped golden flowers have no fragrance.

 Light and Temperature